ClickHouse/ClickHouse/docs/en/query_language/functions/url_functions.md

 ### topLevelDomain

-Returns the the top-level domain.
+Extracts the the top-level domain from a URL.

 ```
 topLevelDomain(url)